capcodigital/devops-maturity/guidelines/test-automation/security-testing.md

 **OWASP**

 The OWASP® Foundation works to improve the security of software through its community-led OSS projects.
 Here API Security focuses on strategies and solutions to understand and mitigate the unique vulnerabilities and security risks of Application Programming Interfaces (APIs).
-[OWASP Top Ten | OWASP Foundation](https://owasp.org/www-project-top-ten/)
+[OWASP Top Ten](https://owasp.org/www-project-top-ten/)

 **DAST**